sonus21/rqueue/README.md

 * **Message delivery**: It's guaranteed that a message is consumed **at least once**.
 (Message would be consumed by a worker more than once due to the failure in the underlying worker/restart-process etc, otherwise exactly one delivery)
 * **Redis cluster** : Redis cluster can be used with driver.
 * **Metrics** : In flight messages, waiting for consumption and delayed messages
-* **Web interface**:  a web interface to manage a queue and queue insights including latency
+* **Web Dashboard**:  a web dashboard to manage a queue and queue insights including latency
 * **Automatic message serialization and deserialization**
 * **Concurrency**: Concurrency of any queue can be configured
 * **Queue Priority** :